About the Book

 Most of that time was spent at The Leader-Post, the daily newspaper in Regina, Saskatchewan.

 He retired in 2008 and lives with his spouse, Abby Ulmer, and their cat Toby in Regina.

-William wrote and published two books in 2016 - Four Murders in a Small Town and How to Self Publish Inexpensive Books and Ebooks, to help struggling authors get published.
+William wrote and self published two books in 2016 - Four Murders in a Small Town and How to Self Publish Inexpensive Books and Ebooks, available at www.howtoselfpublish.ca, to help struggling authors get published.

-An updated U.S. Edition of the How to Self Publish book in ebook format was published in early 2018.
+An updated U.S. Edition of the How to Self Publish book was published in spring 2018.

-William's third book, Justice Preserved, his second fictional crime story, was also published in 2018.
+William's third book, Justice Preserved, featuring 12 crime stories in one book, was also published in early 2018.

 "Living on a fixed income, it would be a challenge to publish another book," he said recently.

 William’s book publishing future is unclear.